forensic-architecture/devops/timemap_datasheet/docs/GCP_README.md

 ## Google Cloud Platform (GCP)

-GCP

-Create a Google Account and then register for a GCP account here (you'll need a credit card but GCP has a free tier that is adequate for many uses):
+To use GCP you need to create a standard Google Account and then register for a GCP account here (you'll need a credit card but GCP has a free tier that is adequate for many uses):

 [https://cloud.google.com/](https://cloud.google.com/)